 There are more configuration tags that you can use to control Distributed Logger's behavior.
 For example, you can specify a filter so that only certain types of log messages are published.
-For details, see the RTI Distributed Logger Getting Started Guide.
+For details, see Chapter 42 Enabling Distributed Logger in RTI Services, in the RTI Connext DDS Core Libraries User's Manual.